karthik/csvconf2023/README.md

 ## Acknowledgements

-This talk was greatly improved by discussions with Arfon Smith, James Howison, Patrice Lopez, and Abby Cabunoc Mayes.
+This talk was greatly improved by discussions with Arfon Smith, James Howison, Sean Goggins, Patrice Lopez, and Abby Cabunoc Mayes.

 ## Questions